-In essence, beyond the activity monitoring, sleep tracking, tone analysis, and body fat percentage metrics, this is the section for which you are actually paying your monthly subscription fees.
+In essence, beyond the activity monitoring, sleep tracking, tone analysis, and body fat percentage metrics, this section is why you pay your monthly subscription fees.

 The Labs section provides users to choose programs and aids for five major areas:

-There’s a ‘What’s New’ and ‘What’s Popular’ section that provides highlights of some of these offerings.
+There’s a ‘What’s New’ and ‘What’s Popular’ section that highlights some of these offerings.

-You can choose a Lab program from a given brand such as Mayo Clinic or choose by specifying a duration ( from 1 week to 4 weeks programs) or choose programs that have daily audio/video instructions.
+You can choose a Lab program from a given brand such as Mayo Clinic or choose by specifying a duration (from 1 week to 4 weeks programs) or choosing programs with daily audio/video instructions.

-Each program spells out an overview of the program, specific equipment needed for completing the workout ( for e.g a yoga mat or a dumbbell, etc), and the length of the program.
+Each program spells out an overview of the program, specific equipment needed for completing the workout (e.g., a yoga mat or a dumbbell, etc.), and its length.